1983 Cricket World Cup final

-The final of the 1983 Cricket World Cup was played between India and the West Indies at Lord's on 25 June 1983.
+The final of the 1983 Cricket World Cup was played between India and the West Indies at Lord's, London on 25 June 1983.
 This was the third consecutive World Cup final appearance for the West Indies, having won the last two Cricket World Cups.
 India, playing in their first final, defeated the West Indies to claim their first World Cup title.
+Mohinder Amarnath was awarded with the man of the match award for scoring 26 runs and taking 3 wickets.

 Background

 The match was the third consecutive World Cup final hosted at Lord's, following those in 1975 and 1979.
 India was making their first appearance at a World Cup final after defeating England by 6 wickets in the first semi-finals.
 This was also the first appearance by an Asian nation in a World Cup final.
 In fact, in the prior two world cups in 1975 and 1979, the Indian team had won only one match (against East Africa) and lost every other match.
 On the other hand, the West Indies had won both previous editions of the World Cup.
 They had reached a third consecutive final after defeating Pakistan by 8 wickets in the second semi-final and were looking for their third consecutive World Cup win.

-As a result, the Indian team was only given odds of 66-1 at the start of the final.
+As a result, the Indian team was only given odds of 66–1 at the start of the final.